unthingable/contexture/README.md

 This wrapped object behaves like the original object (function calls, @properties, etc.), but it is also a context: it will capture all attribute assignments and allow creation of new attributes (shadowing the existing read-only ones).

-In other words, wrap an existing object in LoggingContext and it will do its best to make sure neither the object nor the code that is using it notice a difference.
+In other words, wrap an existing object in Contexture and it will do its best to make sure neither the object nor the code that is using it notice a difference.

 <!--- rewrite maybe? -->